davatorium/rofi/README.md

  * Char
  * Boolean

-The boolean option has a non-default commandline syntax, to enable option X  you do:
+The boolean option has a non-default command line syntax, to enable option X  you do:

     rofi -X

 to disable it:

     rofi -no-X

 # Manpage